bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Use jQuery, set h1.css color to 'red'" alt="Use jQuery, set h1.css color to 'red'." />

-If we come back over here, we can get rid of this if-else statement.
+<p>If we come back over here, we can get rid of this if-else statement.
 Just delete that for a moment and let&apos;s put in a <b>jQuery</b> statement.
 Try this instead.
 There we go, dollar sign, we&apos;re going to go get the
 <b>h1</b> on the page, which is this element here, Is <b>jQuery</b> working?
 We&apos;re going to use the CSS method in <b>jQuery</b>, like that.
 What we&apos;re going to do is we&apos;re going to set the color of the <b>h1</b> to red.
-If we just do this one line and then save it.
+If we just do this one line and then save it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 25. test inspect, set h1 style color to 'red' (22) ~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">